harshit-ig/mysql-brute-force-attack/README.md

 # mysql-brute-force-attack

-just put a password list and rename it to 'passwords.txt' in the same directory and you're good to go.
+install the sql connector with 'pip install mysql-connector-python' and put a password list renamed as 'passwords.txt' in the same directory and you're good to go.